iamBedant/KotlinSyntheticMigrationEstimator/README.md

 ## Why this exists?
 I work on an application which has 150+ modules and my team owns some of them.
-When kotlin team depericated synthetic imports, we started planning for migration.
+When kotlin team deprecated synthetic imports, we started planning for migration.
 To estimate migration effort I wrote his application.
 You can get a similar idea by using something like `grep` or `ag` but if you have too many modules it becomes tedious.

 ## How to use it?